Corporate culture, competencies & leadership in the hybrid work model

 What I also think is important is transparency in the company.
 Information is shared publicly.
 There are companies that record all meetings and write down all information to make it accessible.
 It's also important for people to be open, to always be able to share how they are doing right now as an employee and what their needs are.
 That's much harder to do when you only see each other on a screen or in person once in a while.
 We noticed this especially during the pandemic.

-➡️ Make hybrid work with deskbird - the most people-centric desk booking solution.
+➡️ Discover how to implement a successful hybrid work model with deskbird - the most people-centric desk booking solution.

 2. What skills do employees need to work hybrid successfully?